thryec/nft-marketplace/README.md

 ## Technologies Used

 - Hardhat as the Solidity development framework
 - ethers.js for interacting with the Ethereum Blockchain and its ecosystem
 - Waffle/Chai for testing smart contracts
 - React.js to organize and display values on the frontend
 - IPFS to store NFT metadata

 ### Potential Add-Ons

 - Implementing royalties to transfer a certain portion of the transaction price to the owner of the marketplace
 - Give user option to mint ERC1155 or ERC721
 - Allow users to view all NFTs in their wallet (includes other NFT contracts)

+### Dependencies to install

+- ethers
+- Web3Modal
+- ipfs-http-client